-Saida’s historic Debbane Palace is one of the few remaining examples of Ottoman architecture in the city.
+Saida’s magnificent Debbane Palace is one of the few remaining examples of Ottoman architecture in the city.
 We met with Raphael Debbane who transformed it from a family home into a museum and opened it to the public.

-Debbane Palace is an 18th century building in Saida, built by Ali Hammoud in 1721.
+Debbane Palace is an 18th-century building in Saida, built by Ali Hammoud in 1721.
 The atmospheric space features typical diwans (Oriental style living rooms), a liwan (a long narrow-fronted hall), several rooms and an open-air courtyard, with the characteristic features of the Ottoman period – brown and white stripes of stone and intricate mosaic tiles making up the interior.
 Despite its location on the bustling streets of Saida, the house is a peaceful escape.

 Youssef Debbane bought the house in 1800 and the family lived there for generations.
-“We have fantastic memories in the house,” says Raphael Debbane, member of the board and chairman of the agricultural committee of the Chamber of Commerce, Industry and Agriculture of Beirut and Mount Lebanon; and president of the Debbane Foundation.
+“We have fantastic memories in the house,” says Raphael Debbane, member of the board and chairman of the agricultural committee of the Chamber of Commerce, Industry and Agriculture of Beirut and Mount Lebanon, and president of the Debbane Foundation.